10Ring/LAA-Net/README.md

 ## LICENSE
-This software is © University of Luxembourg and is licensed under the ……… license.
+This software is © University of Luxembourg and is licensed under the snt academic license.
 See [LICENSE](LICENSE)

 ## CITATION